Do Go On - 533 - El Chupacabra

 And then we all got ice cream.

-Yeah, I can hear a child referring to something as a sucking device.
+Yeah, I can hear a child referring to something as a son.

-clawed hands, red eyes and a row of spines from the skull down the back.
+clawed hands, red eyes and a roll of spines from the skull down the back.

 The creature, quote, mumbled and gestured.